spine-tools/SpineOpt.jl/README.md

 #### Solution

-The easiest way to get around this is to reset the General registry and try to add SpineOpt again.
+The easiest way to get around this is to reset your Julia General registry and try to add SpineOpt again.
-Paraphrasing Julia's helpdesk, "Registry installation on Windows is a bit bad (but fixed in upcoming version)".

-So, just copy/paste the following in the julia prompt:
+Just copy/paste the following in the julia prompt:

 	using Pkg
 	rm(joinpath(DEPOT_PATH[1], "registries", "General"); force=true, recursive=true)